As cities burned, Trump stayed silent — other than tweeting fuel on the fire

 Never in the 1,227 days of Trump’s presidency has the nation seemed to cry out for leadership as it did Sunday, yet Trump made no attempt to provide it.

 That was by design.
-Trump and some of his advisers calculated that he should not speak to the nation because he had nothing to say, according to a senior administration official.
-He had no tangible policy or action to announce, nor did he feel an urgent motivation to try to bring people together.
-So he stayed silent.
+Trump and some of his advisers calculated that he should not speak to the nation because he had nothing new to say and had no tangible policy or action to announce yet, according to a senior administration official.
+Evidently not feeling an urgent motivation Sunday to try to bring people together, he stayed silent.

 Trump let his tweets speak for themselves.
-One attacked the Democratic mayor of Minneapolis; another announced that his administration would designate the Antifa movement a terrorist organization; a third accused the media of fomenting hatred and anarchy; and in yet another, he praised himself for the deployment of the National Guard and denigrated former vice president Joe Biden.
+One attacked the Democratic mayor of Minneapolis; another announced that his administration would designate the antifa movement a terrorist organization; a third accused the media of fomenting hatred and anarchy; and in yet another, he praised himself for the deployment of the National Guard and denigrated former vice president Joe Biden.

 In one of his missives, Trump wrote, “Get tough Democrat Mayors and Governors.
 These people are ANARCHISTS.
 Call in our National Guard NOW.
 The World is watching and laughing at you and Sleepy Joe.
 Is this what America wants?
 NO!!!”